milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 This mathematical model lends itself well to simulation.
 It can create some headaches when it comes to programming it, however.
-So I’ll walk through my approach slowly, explaining the code along the way.
+So I’ll walk through my approach slowly, explaining the code along the way (though you at minimum will need to be familiar with R for any of this to make much sense).
 I’ve done the programming in R, restricting myself to `{baseR}` as much as possible, saving the `{tidyverse}` for visualization.

 First, we need to create a function for activity given country world views, ideal points, and the current state of the system.
 The below